nishantnayar/prefect-trading/docs/data-recycler-websocket.md

 ### Common Issues

 1. **No Historical Data Available**
-   - Ensure `market_data` table has data for the requested symbols
+   - Ensure `market_data` table has data for the requested symbols starting from 2025-06-23
-   - Check date ranges are within available data
+   - Check date ranges are within your available data period
+   - Use the data availability checker utility

 2. **WebSocket Connection Failed**
    - Verify data recycler server is running on correct port